haukurk/latency-microservice-go/README.md

 # Considerations

 The ICMP library uses raw sockets, therefore needs root privileges to function properly.

+*I discourage using this as a public service.*

 Make sure to run tests before using.